jeanbaptisteb/ACT/README.md

 ## Limitations
 - For the moment, the Python code available here only implements García-Pérez et al.'s method for testing independence, not the other tests they mention (homogeneity...).

-- Python and R generate random numbers differently, which affects the generation of simulated tables during the "bootstrap step" of the ACT algorithm.
-As a consequence, if you want to reproduce *exactly* results originally obtained in R, you'll have to use the R implementation of ACT (along with the R's function `set.seed()` ).
-Conversely, you'll have to use this Python implementation to reproduce exactly results originally obtained with it, using the `seed` parameter of the function. **This is a concern only if you need exact reproduction of the results**, as the R and Python implementations should return extremely similar results.
-If you notice great discrepancies between the results of the R and Python implementations, try increasing the `nrep` number when calling the function (> 30,000).
-Otherwise, if increasing `nrep` does not solve the issue, you may [report the issue](https://github.com/jeanbaptisteb/ACT/issues/new) describing your data and the parameters you used.

 ## Development roadmap

 - adding support for tests of homogeneity and tests of fit